 It is important for you to protect against unauthorised access to your information and to your computer.
 Ensure you logout when you have finished, especially if using a shared computer.

-If you send us personal cardholder data by email or by postal mail or provide us with this information over the phone, we have strict processes in place to ensure that we meet the Payment Card Industry Security Standard Council’s payment card industry data security standards and only store cardholder data in a secure encrypted environment.
+If you send us personal cardholder data by postal mail or over the phone, we have strict processes in place to ensure that we meet the Payment Card Industry Security Standard Council’s payment card industry data security standards and only store cardholder data in a secure encrypted environment.
 To protect your card details please do not email credit card details to us.

 When The Foundation receive an application for employment personal information that was included in the application may be collected, such as your contact details, career history, education details, eligibility to work in New Zealand, written references and other career-related information.
 This may also include sensitive information, such as medical information or criminal history.

 The following personal information may also be obtained from third parties: